trrtle/dotfiles/README.md

 6. Install YouCompleteMe - go to ~/.vim/pluggid/YouCompleteme and run python install.py

 ###### Python users
-if you use pyton virtual environments put the .ycm_extra_conf.py in your project directory with the path to the interperter
+if you use pyton virtual environments put the .ycm_extra_conf.py in your project root with the path to the interperter